isomerpages/ogp-buildforgood/pages/faq.md

 If you have a problem statement to share and challenge our builders to work on them, you can submit them [here](/submit-problems).
 You may also represent your NGO or a social enterprise to contribute problem statements.

-If you have strong expertise or experience in the environmental & tech field, we are also looking for domain experts [here](/domain-experts)!

 ### Do I need a team to participate?

 You may sign up as an individual or as a team.
 During the course of the hackathon, you will get the chance to network with one another and form teams of 2 to 5.